compscidr/ansible-media-server/TESTING.md

 ## GitHub Actions

 The project includes automated testing via GitHub Actions that runs:
-- ansible-lint for all YAML files
+- **ansible-lint** for all YAML files
-- molecule tests for roles with molecule configurations
+- **molecule tests** using a matrix strategy - each role is tested individually in parallel jobs to ensure proper resource isolation and comprehensive coverage

 ## Tested Roles